netidx/netidx-book/src/tools/container.md

 gets the path to the cell in the same column but 1 row up.
 Together ref and rel can help you make tables that are almost like a spreadsheet.

+## Administration

+### Args

+- `--compress`: enable zstd compression
+- `--compress-level <0-9>`: set the zstd compression level
+- `--db`: the path to the db
+- `--api-path <path>`: where to publish the rpc interface and db stats
+- `--bind <spec>`: the ip specification to bind to
+- `--spn <spn>`: the kerberos service principal name to publish as
+- `--cache-size <bytes>`: the database cache size in bytes, default 1 gigabyte
+- `--timeout <seconds>`: the time after which a slow subscriber will be disconnected 0 for no timeout
+- `--sparse`: don't even advertise paths in the db

+### A Note About Memory Use

+There were some lies in the introduction.
+If you're a seasoned sysadmin or DBA you might have cringed when you read "reads and publishes all the data in it's database".
+From the point of view of the casual user that is what happens, but the reality is more complex, and a lot more efficient.
+The container does scan the database at startup, but it doesn't immediately publish anything except formulas.
+Instead it advertises all of the paths it has, which is a middle way between just becoming a default publisher, and a full publish.
+It tells the resolver server every path it could publish, but doesn't actually publish any of them until right before a subscriber asks for one.
+That means that it doesn't keep any of the data in the database in memory unless there is a client subscribed to it, and as soon as no client is subscribed it stops publishing and evicts the data from memory (though the db layer may cache it for a while).
+You can even turn off advertisements if you want to publish a truly huge data set.
+Though, in that case the user is going to have to know the name of the data they want, there will be no way to browse it, or search it, only data that someone is subscribed to will even show up in the resolver server.

 ## RPCs